surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/4a3a039bae7badccb31d41bbc9c5449943045474/images/calculate.png)

-Similarly we can also calculate cubical values for the column fields as shown in below example;

 **To calculate the cubical value of the field :**

+Similarly we can also calculate cubical values for the column fields as shown in below example ;
 ```
 bi.cube(${ROOT.BI_ORDERS.count_AMOUNT})
 ```